link89/selenium-commandline/README.md

 `selenium-cli standalone`

-And then you can find the service in `pm2` with
+It use `pm2` to manage the process.
+You can find the service in `pm2` with `pm2 ps` command.
+If you didn't install `pm2` before, you need to run `npm install -g pm2` first.